History of the Republican Party (United States): World War II and its aftermath: 1939–1953

+Truman years: 1945–1953

 Roosevelt died in April 1945 and Harry S. Truman, a less liberal Democrat became president and replaced most of Roosevelt's top appointees.
 With the end of the war, unrest among organized labor led to many strikes in 1946 and the resulting disruptions helped the GOP.
-With the blunders of the Truman administration in 1945 and 1946, the slogans "Had Enough?" and "To Err is Truman" became Republican rallying cries and the GOP won control of Congress for the first time since 1928, with Joseph William Martin, Jr. as Speaker of the House.
+With the blunders of the Truman administration in 1945 and 1946, the slogans "Had Enough?" and "To Err is Truman" became Republican rallying cries and the GOP won control of Congress for the first time since 1928, with Joseph William Martin Jr. as Speaker of the House.
 The Taft–Hartley Act of 1947 was designed to balance the rights of management and labor.
 It was the central issue of many elections in industrial states in the 1940s to 1950s, but the unions were never able to repeal it.

 In 1948, with Republicans split left and right, Truman boldly called Congress into a special session and sent it a load of liberal legislation consistent with the Dewey platform and dared them to act on it, knowing that the conservative Republicans would block action.
 Truman then attacked the Republican "Do-Nothing Congress" as a whipping boy for all of the nation's problems.
 Truman stunned Dewey and the Republicans in the election with a plurality of just over twenty-four million popular votes (out of nearly 49 million cast), but a decisive 303–189 victory in the Electoral College.